-140. Throughout the course of negotiations regarding potential accommodations, the Select Committee has repeatedly clarified that the subpoena seeks privileged information.

-141. Most notably, the Select Committee provided Mr. Meadows with a list of topics for his deposition, informing him that it believed these topics did not "implicate any cognizable claim of executive privilege."
-That list expressly included Mr. Meadows' conversations with the President, his communications with the Vice President, two Oval Office meetings, and White House Officials' deliberations regarding election security.
+- 175. Throughout the course of negotiations regarding potential accommodations, the Select Committee has repeatedly clarified that the subpoena seeks privileged information. - 176.
+Most notably, the Select Committee provided Mr. Meadows with a list of topics for his deposition, informing him that it believed these topics did not "implicate any cognizable claim of executive privilege."
+That list expressly included Mr. Meadows's conversations with the President, his communications with the Vice President, two Oval Office meetings, and White House Officials' deliberations regarding election security.
 See Ex.
-G, November 5, 2021 Letter from Chairman Bennie Thompson to counsel for Mr. Meadows.

-142. Mr. Meadows' conversations with the President, Vice President, and other senior executive officials are covered by executive privilege, as is any information regarding executive officials' deliberative processes regarding election security.

-143. The subpoena's twenty-seven demands also demand substantial amounts of privileged information not specifically enumerated here.

-144. Despite Mr. Meadows' good faith attempts to negotiate with the Select Committee to provide relevant, nonprivileged information, the Select Committee has insisted on pursuing the full breadth of information identified in the subpoena.

-145. When a congressional committee uses its subpoena power to seek information covered by executive privilege, the subpoena will only be enforced where "the subpoenaed evidence is demonstrably critical to the responsible fulfillment of the Select Committee's functions."
+G, November 5, 2021 Letter from Chairman Bennie Thompson to counsel for Mr. Meadows. - 177.
+Mr. Meadows's conversations with the President, Vice President, and other senior executive officials are covered by executive privilege, as is any information regarding executive officials' deliberative processes regarding election security. - 178.
+The subpoena's twenty-seven demands also demand substantial amounts of privileged information not specifically enumerated here. - 179.
+Despite Mr. Meadows's good faith attempts to negotiate with the Select Committee to provide relevant, nonprivileged information, the Select Committee has insisted on pursuing the full breadth of information identified in the subpoena. - 180.
+When a congressional committee uses its subpoena power to seek information covered by executive privilege, the subpoena will only be enforced where "the subpoenaed evidence is demonstrably critical to the responsible fulfillment of the Select Committee's functions."
 Senate Select Comm. on Presidential Campaign Activities v.
 Nixon, 498 F.2d 725, 731 (D.C.
 Cir.
 1974).

-146. The information sought by the Select Committee is not demonstrably critical to its functions as it is not relevant to any legislative purpose and could be obtained from alternative sources.

-147. As alleged previously, the information is not relevant to a valid legislative purpose.

-148. Additionally, the vast majority of the information sought by the Select Committee could be obtained from other sources.
-Very little, if any, of the information sought by the Select Committee is in Mr. Meadows' sole possession.
-Much of it could obtained via subpoenas to individuals outside the Executive Branch or individuals who lie farther from the core of executive privilege.

-149. The subpoena also purports to compel Mr. Meadows to appear and give testimony regarding the topics identified therein.

-E. The Select Committee violates longstanding testimonial immunity for senior advisors to the President.

-150. Senior executive officials are immune from such compelled testimony because of their close relationship to the President and attending importance with respect to the operation of the executive and relationship between the branches of government.
+- 181. The information sought by the Select Committee is not demonstrably critical to its functions as it is not relevant to any legislative purpose and could be obtained from alternative sources. - 182.
+As alleged previously, the information is not relevant to a valid legislative purpose. - 183.
+Additionally, the vast majority of the information sought by the Select Committee could be obtained from other sources.
+Very little, if any, of the information sought by the Select Committee is in Mr. Meadows's sole possession.
+Much of it could obtained via subpoenas to individuals outside the Executive Branch or individuals who lie farther from the core of executive privilege. - 184.
+The subpoena also purports to compel Mr. Meadows to appear and give testimony regarding the topics identified therein. - 185.
+The Select Committee has confirmed that its subpoena violates the Separation of Powers by seeking and obtaining a purported "waiver" of executive privilege from President Biden.
+That purported waiver, however, does not vitiate Mr. Meadows's assertion of privilege at the direction of former President Trump.
+"A former President must be able to successfully invoke the Presidential communications privilege for communications that occurred during his Presidency, even if the current President does not support the privilege claim."
+Trump v.
+Thompson, 142 S. Ct.
+680, 680 (2022) (statement of Kavanaugh, J., respecting denial) (emphasis added). - F. The Subpoenas Violate the Separation of Powers by Infringing Upon the Longstanding Testimonial Immunity for Senior Advisors to the President. - 186.
+Senior executive officials are immune from such compelled testimony because of their close relationship to the President and attending importance with respect to the operation of the executive and relationship between the branches of government.
 Immunity of the Assistant to the President, 38 Op.
 O.L.C.
 5, 1 (2014); Immunity of the Former Counsel, 31 Op.
 O.L.C.
 191, 191 (2007); Assertion of executive privilege with Respect to Clemency Decision, 23 Op.
 O.L.C.
 1, 4 (1999); Immunity of the Counsel to the President from Compelled Congressional Testimony, 20 Op.
 O.L.C.
 308, 308 (1996).